abertowy/devops_examples/04_az_104/05_azure_routing.md

 ### WebSocket and HTTP/2 traffic

-Application Gateway provides native support for the WebSocket and HTTP/2 protocols. $\color{Green}\large{\textsf{The WebSocket and HTTP/2 protocols enable full duplex communication between a server and a client over a long-running Transmission Control Protocol (TCP) connection}}$.
+Application Gateway provides native support for the WebSocket and HTTP/2 protocols. $\color{Green}\large{\textsf{The WebSocket and HTTP/2 protocols enable full duplex communication between a server and a client}}$ $\color{Green}\large{\textsf{over a long-running Transmission Control Protocol (TCP) connection}}$.
 This type of communication is more interactive between the web server and the client, and can be bidirectional without the need for polling as required in HTTP-based implementations.
 These protocols have low overhead (unlike HTTP) and can reuse the same TCP connection for multiple request/responses resulting in a more efficient resource utilization.
 These protocols are designed to work over traditional HTTP ports of 80 and 443.

 ### When to $\color{Green}\large{\textsf{use}}$ Azure Application Gateway